 Follow the author on twitter @lubnaurifat

-No wonder he soon gave up the idea of communicating in his own language altogether.
+Prashanth grew up to understand and learn.
+A quick learner, he spoke four languages, not including his mother tongue.
+His was not a very popular language anyway.
+He soon gave up the idea of communicating in his language altogether.
 When Rustam Uncle, who later became Rustam the friend and then maybe a little more, first started conversing in English to him, he was instantly mesmerized by the charm of his words.
 That almost always worked.

-As Prashanth looked around he saw a broom stick on a clean classroom floor.
+As Prashanth looked around he saw a broomstick on a clean classroom floor.
 What could he do using the theory of ‘optimum utilization?’
-What else could he do with his broom stick?
+What else could he do with his broomstick?
 He smiled as his thoughts wandered.
 These thoughts were silly, funny and at times very gratifying.

 The marketing team had done its job well.
 With a fee of Rs 1 lakh excluding the monthly tuition and development charges, it was a good business plan.
 The people with deep pockets, or shall I say nouveau riche, were easy to fool.
 They were always attracted to anything with a foreign sounding name.
 Creche wouldn’t do; he had to use something more foreign sounding.
 A Google search led to the name of Prashanth’s new nursery; Enfante Pipienere.
 Superb!

 What makes a man feel the urge to violate the innocence of a little child in such a gruesome manner?
-According to Diagnostic and Statistical Manual of Mental Disorders, 5th Edition Pedophilia is a psychiatric disorder and on most occasions the perpetrators are men, but women too suffer from this form of sexual deviance.
-A paedophile is one who feels the urge to engage in sexual activity with a prepubescent (<age 13) child.
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition Pedophilia is a psychiatric disorder and on most occasions the perpetrators are men, but women too suffer from this form of sexual deviance.
+A pedophile is one who feels the urge to engage in sexual activity with a prepubescent (<age 13) child.
 He/She has to be above 16 years and the age gap between perpetrator and victim has to be at least 5 years.
-They may not necessarily engage in the activity, but may fantasize, watch, read paedophilic videos/material for sexual gratification.
+They may not necessarily engage in the activity but may fantasize, watch, read paedophilic videos/material for sexual gratification.

-Prashanth possessed every quality to qualify as a smart paedophile.
+Prashanth possessed every quality to qualify as a smart pedophile.
 Our society is replete with innumerable Prashanths.
 They are everywhere in various guises.
-In our naivety we fail to spot them.
+In our naivety, we fail to spot them.
 So cute, rolly-polly…the caressing / pinching fingers of unknown (although friendly), ‘uncles and aunties’ in malls, schools and neighbourhood parks bring a smile to the parents face.
 Seldom do parents find this admiration as objectionable or inappropriate.

-In the western countries such as UK, any such comments or touching of children will be greeted with frowning faces of the concerned parents.
+In western countries such as UK, any such comments or touching of children will be greeted with frowning faces of the concerned parents.

-As parents we have to educate ourselves, care givers (nannies, grandparents) and children to understand that most touching (malicious or otherwise) by strangers or relatives who are not primary care givers to the child is unwarranted.
+As parents we have to educate ourselves, caregivers (nannies, grandparents) and children to understand that most touching (malicious or otherwise) by strangers or relatives who are not primary caregivers to the child is unwarranted.
 It has to be actively discouraged both politely and firmly depending on the relationship with the individuals or circumstances.

 The rule is to keep a constant vigil on everybody associated with your child.
 From maids to relatives at home to school teachers and ‘playmates’ in the neighbourhoods.
 Look for signs of abuse in your kids.
 They could be unexplained bruising on your children especially when they are back from school or playtime.
-Other signs could be unusual mood swings, lack of interest in activities that would normally excite them, development of fears, anxiety about innocuous things; shyness, withdrawal, depression etc.
+Other signs could be unusual mood swings, lack of interest in activities that would normally excite them, development of fears, anxiety about innocuous things; shyness, withdrawal, depression, etc.

 A survey by the Ministry of Women and Child Development in 2007 revealed that 53% of children in India had been sexually abused.
-Following public pressure for a stringent law to protect children from sexual abuses, The Protection of Children against Sexual Offences Act (POCSO) was passed by both houses of the Indian arliament on May 22, 2012.
+Following public pressure for a stringent law to protect children from sexual abuses, The Protection of Children against Sexual Offences Act (POCSO) was passed by both houses of the Indian parliament on 22 May 2012.
 The law came into effect on Children’s Day( November 14) the same year.